Welcome to our Bullring & Grand Central Book Club.

 At the start of each month we'll be sharing a book recommendation from the team at Foyles and ask you to read along with us.
 Then at the end of the month we'll create a thread on our Facebook page so that you can discuss your thoughts and opinions on the book.
 It's really that simple!

-Our May read as selected by Foyles bookseller, Andi, is:
+Our May read as selected by Foyles bookseller, Andi, was:

 'Hinch Yourself Happy' by Mrs Hinch